goat-community/goat-docs/docs/map/filter.md

 ### Multiple Expressions Filtering

-If you like, you can **combine multiple filters** for multi expression filtering.
-Therefore, simply repeat the Steps 4-8 above for each additional expression.
-In the field <code>Logic Operator</code>, you can choose between the combination logics **AND** and **OR**.
+If you wish, you can **combine multiple filters** for multi-expression filtering.
+To do this, simply repeat the Steps 4-8 above for each additional expression.
+In the <code>Logic Operator</code> field, you can choose between the **AND** and **OR** logic combinations.
 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>
   <img src={require('/img/filter/logic_operators.png').default} alt="Logic Operators" style={{ maxHeight: "300px", maxWidth: "300px", objectFit: "cover"}}/>
 </div>

-When choosing **AND**, only those elements will be shown for which all filter expressions are true.
-When choosing **OR**, elements will be shown as soon as one of the filter expressions is true.
+If you select **AND**, only items for which all the filter expressions are true will be displayed.
+If you choose **OR**, items will be shown if any of the filter terms are true.

 :::tip NOTE
 Multi expression filtering should be applied carefully and logically to achieve the best result.